Nanobes and Nanobacteria - Advanced Collection

 - Nanobacteria: surely not figments, but what under heaven are they?

 .
 This Natural Science article, written by the "Father of Nannobacteria," introduces the dilemma of what nannobacteria are and whether or not they should be considered living organisms.
 It includes an introduction to nannobacteria, information about their discovery and occurrence, and a brief discussion and overview of problems involving classification of nannobacteria.
 The site also features pictures of nannobacteria. ( This site may be offline. )

 - Nanobes.
 This series of interconnected websites contains information regarding Nanobes - a research team led by Dr. Philippa Uwins of the University of Queensland.
 It features a descriptive introduction of nanobes and links to Dr. Uwins' nanobe research team, their published papers, images, and other related resources. (more info)

 - Nanobiology.
 This Natural Science website contains links to articles associated with nanobes and nanobacteria from various accredited sources.
-A short summary is included after each entry. ( This site may be offline. )
+A short summary is included after each entry. ( This site is likely no longer available. )